Up

 A sample spreadsheet which illustrates both simple portfolio aggregation and portfolio aggregation using PCA is available for download (see below).

-Cash flow mapping
+Cash flow mapping: bonds, futures

 Correlation and covariance matrix construction